 Above: Getting your knee down is a waste of time on the road - you don’t need to do it to increase ground clearance, and it just distracts you.
 On track is a different matter…

-A bike’s lean angle is the product of good cornering, not an ambition in itself.
+How far you can lean a motorcycle is the product of good cornering, not an ambition in itself.
 If you corner well, you’ll lean the bike over without thinking, but if you go out with the ambition of leaning the bike over it’s the wrong way round - the cart is in front of the horse - and you’ll probably make matters worse.
 It’s like speed.
 If you go out with the sole intention of riding fast, you’ll have a scrappy and possibly dangerous ride.
 If go out and try and ride well, it’s much more likely to be fast.
 Speed and lean angle are by-products of riding well, so that’s what you need to concentrate on.

 Going out to specifically try and get your knee down is in the same category as going out to ride fast – it’s potentially dangerous.
 Getting your knee down is a badge of honour and a bit of a party stunt on the road - it isn’t really necessary and can be counter-productive.
 I see it on courses from time to time when I’m following a rider who starts building up to a knee-down attempt by clambering over the bike.
 The bike usually looks unsettled and they generally ends up going through the corner slower than they would have done had they not bothered and just concentrated on their vision, road position and so on.